 In new spaces, rational people—the MBAs, journalists, the execs at elite Silicon Valley companies, even many well regarded engineers and scientists—are lagging indicators.
 Until a space has crossed a crucial threshold, their rationality needs to be discounted.

-By contrast, irrationality is powerful for entrepreneurs in new, disruptive spaces because it lets you surmount the obstacles that rational people face.
+By contrast, irrationality is powerful in new, disruptive spaces because it lets you surmount the obstacles that rational people face.

 Early adopters are often irrational.
 For cryptocurrency early adopters, the idea of everyone paying their grocery bill tomorrow with digital tokens seems entirely reasonable, no matter how daft it sounds to others.
 These early adopters are akin to primary voters in America.
 They vote based on deep-seated beliefs that energize them, no matter how unlikely their goal may seem to the mainstream.
 They help the space move forward at a crucial time.

-Where rational people try to logically connect business plans and potential use cases, the irrational find it easy to think in exponential terms.
-After all, many technology innovations—like transistor density or the network effects in social networks—are exponential.
+The irrational find it easy to think in exponential terms.
+After all, many technology innovations—like transistor density or the network effects—are exponential.
 What’s possible between the rational “linears” and the irrational “exponentials” isn’t that different in a one year period, but completely diverges over longer time spans.
 Exponential makes the crazy possible in short order.

 To paraphrase Max Planck, science advances one funeral at a time.9 Progress doesn’t always mean changing the mind of existing people.
 It marches forward because a new generation without preexisting views aren’t bound to the existing system.
 Those who are ignorant of what is “correct”—in cryptocurrencies, people outside traditional finance—have a huge advantage.